mjpitz/aetherfs/ARCHITECTURE.md

 of blocks that are required to construct the dataset.
 Using these components, clients can piece together the underlying files.

-All REST routes sit under the `/v1/datasets` prefix.

 **BlockAPI**

 The `BlockAPI` gives callers direct access to the block data.
 You must use the `DatasetAPI` to obtain block references.
 The `BlockAPI` does not provide callers with the ability to list blocks (intentional design decision).
 An entire block can be read at a time, or just part of one.

-All REST routes sit under the `/v1/blocks` prefix.

 #### HTTP File Server